Thinking OS™ | The Arrival of Governed Cognition Infrastructure

 4. Continuity Layer – Preserves clarity through shifts, not memory

-Just cognition that won’t betray its role.
+Just cognition that is designed to stay within its defined role.

 Why Enterprises Are Moving Here